Enamul Haque (politician): Early life

 Zoj studied at a Cadet College in Islamabad, Pakistan.
 He had completed his graduation in Lahore University.
 He later joined the Pakistan Army in 1968 as secretary of the Cumilla Armed Services Board until 1969.
 His father, Abdus Salam, served as a headmaster at different schools including at Gafargaon Islamia Govt High School.

 Career

 Zoj was elected to parliament from Mymensingh-10 as a Jatiya Party candidate in 1986 and 1988.

 Personal life and death

-Haque lived in Gafargaon, Mymensingh District with his third wife Ruma Haque and son Noor Elahi (b.
+Haque married three times.
+He first married Nazu in 1972.
+Then he married Nasima Hoque.
+In his latter days, he had lived in Gafargaon, Mymensingh District with his third wife Ruma Haque and son Noor Elahi (b.
 2012/2013).
-In January 2021, he was one of 200 people who was donated a house as prime minister's gift at a programme in Gafargaon.
+In January 2021, he was one of the 200 people who was donated a house as prime minister's gift at a programme in Gafargaon.

 Haque died on 11 January 2023, at the age of 83.